NewEnergyRP/asset-guidelines/README.md

 - Textures must be stored in texture dictionaries and not encrypted into the model.
 - If there are large exterior edits or newly added buildings, custom LOD models must be included for up to 3000 units or more.
 - Added LODs must be made in **their own unique files**, and in their own .ymap structure.
 Custom LODs should **NOT** be getting added to any already existing Vanilla files.

+## Custom Vehicle Requirements
+Vehicle Standards must be followed to be considered for use.